CTXz/x86_64-Assembly-Tic-Tac-Toe/README.md

 ![mkdocs rendered README](docs/img/mkdocs.png)

-To serve the documentation locally on `localhost:8000`, run the following from within the project repository:
+To serve the documentation locally on `localhost:8000`, run the following command from within the project repository:

 ```
 $ mkdocs serve